marianmeres/random-human-readable/README.md

 	// since many password validators require digits and/or special chars (and this tool
 	// can be used as a password generator), these are also supported, although they
-	// are not really in this context human readable
+	// are not really human readable (in this context)
-	digitsCount: number;
+	digitsCount: number,
-	specialCharsCount: number;
+	specialCharsCount: number,
 });
 ```